 The SAS program for one-way ANOVA is a bit more complicated than previous programs, so we will examine it a section at a time.
 The first step is to read in the observations using a data step, with one variable denoting the treatment (treat) and a second the number of beetles captured (count).
-As discussed earlier, it is common to log-transform count data, and so we generate a variable y that is the log 10 (log base 10) of count.
+As discussed earlier, it is common to log-transform count data, and so we generate a variable y that is the log10 (log base 10) of count.
 The data step is followed by a print statement to print the data set.
 See section below.

 '''

 bark_beetle_experiment.sas;

-options pageno=1 linesize=80;

-goptions reset=all;

 title "One-way ANOVA for bark beetle trapping experiment";

 data bark_beetle;

 input treat $ count;

 Apply transformations here;

 y = log10(count);

 datalines;

-373
+A 373

-А

-Α

-126
+A 126

-255
+A 255

-А

 etc.

-С
+'''

+'''

-199
+C 199

-С

-84
+C 84

 ;

 run;

 Print data set;

 proc print data=bark_beetle;

 run;

 '''

-We next plot the data using the SAS procedure gplot (SAS Institute Inc. 2014b).
-The basic idea is to plot, for each treatment group, the individual data points along with their mean $(\bar{Y}) \pm$ one standard error (s/\sqrt{n}) .
+We next plot the data using proc gplot (SAS Institute Inc. 2016).
 The plot statement tells gplot to plot the variable y on the y-axis and treat on the x-axis of the plot.
 The appearance of the points is controlled by the symbol1 statement, which among other things specifies that the points be plotted along with their means \pm one standard error, with the means joined by a line, using the option i=std1mjt.
 Other options in the symbol statement control the type and size of the points, and line width.
 The vaxis=axis1 and haxis=axis1 options control the visual appearance of the x- and y-axes.
 See below.

 '''

 Plot means, standard errors, and observations;

 proc gplot data=bark_beetle;

 plot ytreat=1 / vaxis=axis1 haxis=axis1;

 symbol1 i=std1mjt v=star height=2 width=3;

 axis1 label=(height=2) value=(height=2) width=3 major=(width=2) minor=none;

+run;

 '''